You have a big idea, truckloads of ambition, dreams of a thriving North Carolina LLC, and you’re mentally prepared to ake it happen.

-With such grand plans, the last thing you might want to do is file paperwork, but completing the Articles of Organization is what authenticates your LLC, making it official in North Carolina.
+With such grand plans, the last thing you might want to do is file paperwork, but completing the Certificate of Formation is what authenticates your LLC, making it official in North Carolina.
 It’s perhaps the most important step in starting your North Carolina LLC.
 Following this guide will help take the tedium out of paperwork and get your business started quickly.

 Choosing an LLC Name